mikenauman/contacts/README.md

 Master and Step-1 branch should be the same.
 To see the changes in each step check out the appropriate branch.
 If you want to run Step-2 or Step-3 you will need to download the rrd-library and change your package.json file to link to where you stored it locally.

-You can download the rrd-library repo from here, then follow the directions there to build it.
+You can download the rrd-library repo from https://github.com/mikenauman/rrd-libarary, then link to the tgz file in the dist folder from your package.json file.
+You can also follow the directions on that readme page for how to build that library for deployment.

-OR you can get the tar file from Google Drive at: https://drive.google.com/a/rrd.com/file/d/0Bz_ZIIaKjmfkM1J4aFd2cllBXzQ/view?usp=sharing

 # Contacts